-2 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
+1 One and only one means of authentication ("user password" or "trusted path") must be enabled by the policy.
 Therefore, either one or both of the authentication capabilities must be allowed and, if one of the capabilities is disallowed or the policy setting disabled, then the policy setting for the other must be enabled.

-Description Capability IS Policy Comments Enable SO can configure the policy to enable a partition to be reset Partition reset Allow Х Disable if it is locked as a result of exceeding the maximum number of failed login attempts.
-T antition reset Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
-Allow Enable SO can configure the policy to enable the replication of the module's key material over the network to a second module Network Replication Allow Disable Disallow X Disable The module cannot be replicated over the network.
-Allow х Enable This capability is set prior to shipment to the customer.
-If Force user PIN change Allow Disable enabled, it forces the user to change PIN upon first login.
+Description Capability SB KES SC SNC KEC SS Policy Comments Disallow Disable The HSM must operate without M of N auto-activation.
+ECC Enable This capability is set prior to shipment to the mechanisms available Allow Х Х Х Х Х Х Disable customer.
+It controls the availability of ECC mechanisms. avaliable Disallow Disable ECC mechanisms are not available.
+Enable SO can configure the policy to enable a partition to Partition reset Allow Х Х Х Х Х Х Disable be reset if it is locked as a result of exceeding the maximum number of failed login attempts.
+Farillon reset Disallow L A partition cannot be reset and must be re-composed as a result of exceeding the maximum numb failed login attempts.
+Enable SO can configure the policy to enable the replication Network Replication Allow Х Х X Disable of the module's key material over the network to a second module.
+Disallow Х Х Х Disable The module cannot be replicated over the network. ., Enable This capability is set prior to shipment to the Force user PIN change Allow Х Х Х Х Х Х Disable customer.
+If enabled, it forces the user to change PIN upon first login.
 Disallow Disable The user is never forced to change PIN on first login.
-Allow х Enable This capability is set prior to shipment to the customer.
-It Remote authentication Allow ^ Disable allows the use of remote authentication.
-Disallow Disable Remote authentication cannot be enabled for the module. Х Enable This capability is set prior to shipment to the customer.
-It Remote PED operations Allow Disable allows the use of Remote PED operations.
-The SO can configure according to the local policy.
-Disallow Disable Remote PED operations cannot be enabled for the module.
+Allow v х х Enable This capability is set prior to shipment to the Remote Allow X X X Disable customer.
+It allows the use of remote authentication. authentication Disallow х Х Х Disable Remote authentication cannot be enabled for the module.

-Table 3-2 Partition Capabilities and Policies
+Table 3-2.
+Partition Capabilities and Policies

-Description Prerequisite Capability IS Policy Comments Allow Enable SO can configure the policy to enable Level 3 login using the PED trusted path only, with no challenge- response validation required.
-Must be disabled if either activation or auto-activation is enabled Level 3 operation without a challenge Trusted path authentication enabled х Disable Disallow Disable Challenge-response validation required plus PED trusted path login to access the partition.
-Enable SO can configure the policy to enable User key management capability 3 Trusted path authentication enabled, Level 3 operation without a challenge disabled Allow х Disable the normal PKCS #11 user role to perform key management functions.
-If enabled, the Crypto Officer key management functions are available.
+Description Prerequisite Capability SB KES SC SNC KEC SS Policy Comments Trusted Path operation without a challenge Allow x x x x х x Enable SO can configure the policy to enable Trusted Path login using the PED trusted path only, with no challenge-response validation required.
+Trusted path authentication enabled Disable Must be disabled if either activation or auto-activation is enabled Disallow Disable Challenge-response validation required plus PED trusted path login to access the partition.
+Trusted path authentication enabled, Trusted Path operation without a challenge disabled authentication uthentication uthentication X Enable SO can configure the policy to enable the normal PKCS #11 user role to perform key management functions.
+If enabled, the Crypto Officer key User key management capability 2 th Disable management functions are available.
 If disabled, only the Crypto User role functions are accessible.
 Disallow Disable Only the Crypto User role functions are accessible.
-Enable SO can configure the policy to count Count failed challenge-response validations Trusted path authentication enabled Allow X Disable fail act failures of the challenge-response validation against the maximum login failures.
-Must be enabled if either activation or auto-activation is enabled Disallow Disable Failures of the challenge-response validation are not counted against the maximum login failures.
+Trusted path authentication enabled Allow x X x x x x Enable SO can configure the policy to count failures of the challenge-response validation against the Count failed challenge-response validations Disable maximum login failures or not.
+Must be enabled if either activation or autoactivation is enabled Disallow Disable Failures of the challenge-response validation are not counted against the maximum login failures.

-3 This capability/policy is intended to offer customers a greater level of control over key management functions.
+2 This capability/policy is intended to offer customers a greater level of control over key management functions.
 By disabling the policy, the Security Officer places the partition into a state in which the key material is locked down and can only be used by connected applications, i.e., only Crypto User access is possible.